garrandall/popular-music-data/tracks/for-the-love-of-you--part-1-2--the-isley-brothers.md

 I wanna be livin'
 For the love of you, oh, yes, I am
 All that I'm givin'
-Is for the love of you, alright now, ooh
+Is for the love of you, alright now, oh

 Lovely as a ray of sun
 That touches me when the mornin' comes